Grand Hotel dei Castelli - Sestri Levante (GE)

 Set on a steep dark rocky promontory, with its small port enclosed between two spurs, Manarola is the second village of Cinque Terre.
 Its origins are even older than those of Riomaggiore, as was founded by the inhabitants, perhaps Roman, of Volastra.

+Its name derives, in fact, from the Latin "Manium arula", or « temple dedicated to Mani ».
+Its houses seem to be a single block of stone, clinging on the hill, like a great castle overlooking the sea.
+Alongside the main street, which is the coverage of a stream, runs the so-called Middle Way, which had great importance in the viability of the village before the coverage of the watercourse.
+In the highest part of the town, there is a welcoming square in which are concentrated the religious buildings of the village: Church, Oratory and Bell Tower create an unique architectural space, which, even today, is the main meeting place of Manarola people.
 Especially curious is the white pyramid of cement, that ticking among the houses, is a Trigonometric signal for sailors.
 Behind Manarola you can admire the typical terraces, with vineyards and stone walls; down to the sea you can find are evocative paths and viewpoints of extraordinary beauty.
 Among these, the best-known path is the Via dell'Amore (Way of Love), connecting Manarola to Riomaggiore.
 Going through this short path, cut into the rock overlooking the sea, the gaze roams to the green hills, on the one hand, and in the blue of sky and sea, on the other.
 On the road between Manarola and Volastra don't forget the Cantina Sociale (social cellar) of Cooperative of Agriculture of Cinque Terre, which offers the opportunity to attend the production of the renowned local wines, through guided tours by appointment.
 This is certainly an interesting experience that allows to know even more thoroughly one of rarest and most prestigious product of the area, to go further in the culture of these villages, to taste, with a more aware spirit, a wine that won't disappoint you.

 PATHS